samarsinghsharma/Samar_phase2/picoctf/Forensics.md

 ## Concepts Learnt:
 I learned some basic introductory stuff about forensics, how to use wireshark and steghide.
 ## Notes:
 I initially started viewing the metadata of the files, which was the wrong tangent.
+The hint then tells us to explore all the ways of hiding data so i started doing steganography
 ## Resources:
 https://trailofbits.github.io/ctf/forensics/index.html
 https://github.com/HHousen/PicoCTF-2021/tree/master/Forensics/Trivial%20Flag%20Transfer%20Protocol